agrayush13/laundry-lo-src/docs/api-contract.md

    schema change.
 Follow-up: the footer copy "you only pay once your laundry has been weighed" must change.

+8. **Listing filters by service.** `Partner` carries a `services` array of catalogue category slugs, and `GET /partners` accepts `services=`.
+The alternative, deriving it by joining every partner's catalogue at query time, makes the cheapest and most common query on the site pay for the rarest need.
+   The array is derived from `catalog_categories.service` server-side, so it cannot drift from what the partner actually sells.
+Consequence: the seed data in `ui/src/data/partners.ts` gains the same field ahead of the API.

 ### Deferred (revisit later)

 7. **Reviews.** `rating`/`reviewCount` stay read-only for now; write endpoints